 Admission to the Allen School’s Ph.D. program is competitive.
-Each year, we receive applications from approximately 1,600 prospective graduate students from around the globe for 45-50 positions.
+Each year, we receive applications from approximately 2,500 prospective graduate students from around the globe for 50 - 60 positions.
 We accept applications once a year, for entrance in the following autumn quarter.
-Our application process opens on September 1, and all application materials are due December 15.
+Our application process opens on September 1, and all application materials are due December 15, or the next following business day, if the 15th falls on a weekend.
 The Allen School hosts its annual Grad Visit Days in March for applicants who have received an offer of admission.
 This event provides an opportunity for applicants to meet with faculty, get to know their prospective colleagues, and experience the Seattle area’s quality of life.

 The Allen School's Ph.D. process consists of three components: coursework, research, and thesis preparation.
 At the beginning of the program, students will take graduate-level courses in an array of topics spanning theory, systems, programming, and applications.
 They will also develop and refine their research skills working with their faculty advisor and other collaborators.
 These skills include information analysis and synthesis as well as written and verbal presentation capabilities.
 Student progress is measured at multiple steps throughout the program: the Qualifying Evaluation (a.k.a. “quals”), the General Exam, and the Candidacy of Philosophy, leading to the preparation and defense of their dissertation to obtain their Doctor of Philosophy degree.